invertase/dart_firebase_admin/packages/dart_firebase_admin/README.md

 void main() {
   final admin = FirebaseAdminApp.initializeApp(
     '<your project name>',
-    // This will obtain authentication informations from the environment Credential.fromApplicationDefaultCredentials(),
+    // This will obtain authentication information from the environment Credential.fromApplicationDefaultCredentials(),
   );